Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Experimental Analysis.md

 4. Variable Power supply (24 Vdc, 0.3 A)

 **Step 1: Making Connections**
-1. Connect the positive probe of the 24 Vdc power supply to pin one of the first MOLEX connectoer (MOLEX closest to the SD Card) of the Diagnostic Tool.
+1. Connect the positive probe of the 24 Vdc power supply to pin one of the first MOLEX connector (MOLEX closest to the SD Card) of the Diagnostic Tool.
-2. Connect the negative probe of the 24 Vdc power supply to pin five of the first MOLEX connectoer (MOLEX closest to the SD Card) of the Diagnostic Tool.
+2. Connect the negative probe of the 24 Vdc power supply to pin five of the first MOLEX connector (MOLEX closest to the SD Card) of the Diagnostic Tool.
-3. Connect the postive of the function generator to the PWM pin and the negative to the ground pin.
+3. Connect the positive of the function generator to the PWM pin and the negative to the ground pin.
 4. Connect an oscilloscope probe to the tachometer pin to read the output.
-5. Set the function generator to a 20 V square wave with 3.2 kHz frequency and the corresponding duty cycle.
+5. Set the function generator to a 20 V square wave with a 3.2 kHz frequency and the corresponding duty cycle.
 6. Enter the user parameters in the Diagnostic Tool and hit "RUN" to output a tachometer signal.

 ## Expected Results